gatling/gatling/src/sphinx/http/sse.rst

 Build a Check
 -------------

 Now, to the matter at heart, how to build a server sent event check.

+SSE support uses the same checks as WebSockets.
-Right now, the checks for the server sent event  are the ones of the web socket.
-So, please refer to the webSocket section :ref:`Build a Check <http-ws-check-build>` for more details.
+So, please refer to the WebSocket section :ref:`Build a Check <http-ws-check-build>` for more details.

 Here are few examples: